cedra-labs/cedra-wallet-adapter/CONTRIBUTING.md

-# Contributing to Aptos Wallet Adapter
+# Contributing to Cedra Wallet Adapter

 ---

 ### Understand the Repo

-Aptos Wallet Adapter is a monorepo built with [turbo](https://turbo.build/repo/docs) and follows its file structure convention.
+Cedra Wallet Adapter is a monorepo built with [turbo](https://turbo.build/repo/docs) and follows its file structure convention.
 The repo has 2 workspaces `apps` and `packages`

 #### Apps Workspace